How to Fix Heating element replacement on Amana NED4655EW (Electric)

-This step-by-step repair guide walks you through fixing heating element replacement on your Amana NED4655EW (Electric).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this step-by-step guide, I’m going to walk you through the process of fixing the heating element replacement on your Amana NED4655EW (Electric).
+With the right tools and parts, you can tackle this repair in just 1–2 hours, saving yourself from a costly service call.

-On the NED4655EW, the heating element assembly uses part number WP8544771 — and here’s what trips up a lot of DIYers: the two high-limit thermostats mounted directly on the element housing frequently fail alongside the element itself.
+On the NED4655EW, the heating element assembly uses part number WP8544771.
+A common mistake I see DIYers make is not replacing the two high-limit thermostats mounted directly on the element housing, which often fail alongside the element.
 Always test and replace the thermal cutoff (WP8577274) at the same time, or you risk burning out your brand-new element within weeks.

 Part of our Top 20 Dryer Models & Common Repair Issues Guide.
 Browse all dryer repair guides for related models and issues.